La Nina climate cycle could last into 2023: UN

-GENEVA (AFP) - The weather phenomenon La Nina, which has affected global temperatures and worsened drought and flooding, will likely continue for months, and possibly even into 2023, the UN warned on Friday (June 10).
+GENEVA • The weather phenomenon La Nina, which has affected global temperatures and worsened drought and flooding, will likely continue for months, and possibly even into next year, the United Nations warned.

-The UN's World Meteorological Organization (WMO) said there was a 70 per cent chance that the protracted La Nina event - which has held the globe in its clutches almost uninterrupted since September 2020 - will continue until at least August.
+The UN's World Meteorological Organisation (WMO) on Friday said there was a 70 per cent chance that the protracted La Nina event - which has held the globe in its clutches almost uninterrupted since September 2020 - will continue until at least August.

-"Some long-lead predictions even suggest that it might persist into 2023," it said in a statement.
+"Some long-lead predictions even suggest that it might persist into 2023," it said in a statement, Agence France-Presse reported.

 If it does, this would be only the third so-called triple-dip La Nina - meaning the phenomenon is present during three consecutive northern hemisphere winters - on record since 1950, WMO said.

-The effect has widespread impacts on weather around the world - typically the opposite impacts to the El Nino phenomenon, which has a warming influence on global temperatures.
+The effect has widespread impacts on weather around the world - typically the opposite impacts to the closely related El Nino phenomenon, which has a warming influence on global temperatures.

 The devastating drought ravaging the Horn of Africa and the drought in southern South America "bear the hallmarks of La Nina", WMO said.

-It also said the recent above average rainfall in South-east Asia and Australia could be linked to the phenomenon, as could the predictions for an above average Atlantic hurricane season.
+It also said the recent above average rainfall in South-east Asia and Australia could be linked to the phenomenon, AFP reported.

 However, it stressed the impacts of naturally occurring climate events like La Nina were intensifying due to a warming planet.

-"Human-induced climate change amplifies the impacts of naturally-occurring events like La Nina and is increasingly influencing our weather patterns," WMO chief Petteri Taalas said in a statement.
+"Human-induced climate change amplifies the impacts of naturally occurring events like La Nina and is increasingly influencing our weather patterns," WMO chief Petteri Taalas said.

 He pointed in particular to "more intense heat and drought and the associated risk of wildfires - as well as record-breaking deluges of rainfall and flooding".